Syntria/shell-pilot/README.md

 ### Verbose Mode

-For debugging and transparency, you can use the `--verbose` (or `-v`) flag to see the agent's step-by-step actions.
-This will display the exact function calls the model is planning and the raw results it receives from those calls.
+For transparency, you can use the `--verbose` (or `-v`) flag after the prompt to see the agent's step-by-step actions.
+This will display the token usage and raw results it receives from API calls.

 ### Example: Fixing a Bug